Dorani/Album-Review/README.md

 - go back to our create action in our controller:
     - add conditional statement, in the event that an album is created.
-    - redirect to the root path:
+    - then redirect to the root path:
-        - index
     - if not saved, we will render a new form.
     - album created, to check that we can go into our rails console by typing rails c:
         - Album.connection